 Literature is a deep sea of psychological understanding.
 From Shakespeare and Cervantes to the authors of today, writers have often demonstrated a psychological wisdom that goes beyond mainstream psychology.

 Those writers and thinkers have been with me all my life, watching over my shoulder, offering their advice.
 They helped me write my two novels and they helped me with The Shyness Guide.
 So this book is not just my take on shyness, introversion, social anxiety and autism.
 If you read it, you’re going to hear from all those people, not just me.

-That’s why it’s no problem for me to disagree with doctors and contemporary thinking.
+That’s why it’s no problem for me to disagree with doctors.

 That’s why The Shyness Guide is not like other books.
 If you’re shy and you read it, your understanding of shyness, and the world, and maybe yourself, is going to change.

 The previous edition of The Shyness Guide, has a black and gold cover.
-If you see it for sale (which should only be as ‘used), it has only half the content of the new book.
+If you see it for sale (which should be a ‘used copy), it has only half the content of the new book.

-To make up for the lack of an ebook, I’ve made up a free PDF version with 77 pages excerpted from the new book (289 pages).
-This is much more than the usual sampling that you get, and I’ve included the titles of everything that has been removed so you can have a better idea of what is in the full book.
-The Table of Contents is also gone.
+For those who aren’t ready to buy it, I’ve made up a free PDF version with 77 pages excerpted from the new book (which has 289 pages).
+This is more than the usual sampling that you get, and I’ve included the titles of everything that has been removed so you can have a better idea of what is in the full book.
+The Table of Contents was removed too.